Linear Dimension Reduction Approximately Preserving a Function of the 1-Norm: Introduction

-for all $x,y\in P$ with probability at least $1-N^{-{c-2}}$. \end{conj} The setup for the proof would be the same as for theorem~\ref{thm:NonlinearJL1Norm}; however, because the density for a $p$-stable random variable is only implicitly defined, the needed 1st and 2nd moment estimates are not so straightforward, but could be empirically found on the computer using methods such as~\cite{ChambersMallowsStuckStable1976} to draw the $p$-stable random variables.
-This approach, in which we directly project the points from $\R^\ambdim$, may be contrasted to embedding $\ell_p^\ambdim\into \ell_1^n$ and applying theorem~\ref{thm:NonlinearJL1Norm} there.
+for all $x,y\in P$ with $\norm{x-y}_p=\Omega(1)$. \end{conj} The setup for the proof would be the same as for theorem~\ref{thm:basicNonlinearJL1Norm}, relying on 1st and 2nd moment estimates for $\xi(\lambda\abs{W})$; however, because the density for a $p$-stable random variable $W$ is only implicitly defined, the needed 1st and 2nd moment estimates are not so straightforward, but could be empirically found on the computer using methods such as~\cite{ChambersMallowsStuckStable1976} to draw the $p$-stable random variables.
+This approach, in which we directly project the points from $\R^\ambdim$, may be contrasted to embedding $\ell_p^\ambdim\into \ell_1^n$ and applying theorem~\ref{thm:basicNonlinearJL1Norm} there.
 Pisier~\citep{PisierDimension1983} (see also \citep[chapter~8]{milman_asymptotic_1986} and \citep[chapter~9]{LedouxTalagrandProbability1991}) shows that such embeddings exist with distortion $(1+\epsilon)$, with $n$ proportional to $\ambdim$ and depending on $p$ and $\epsilon$.